fleimink/otio/README.md

 4. Unzip the archive
 5. Copy the path of the unzipped folder
 6. Run the console and paste the command "cd ..."
-7. Enter the command python main.py
+7. Enter the command "pip install -r requirements.txt" 8.1 Console: python3 main.py
+8.2 UI: python3 mainui.py

 linux
 1. Download the project from github